 We will have considerable discretion in the application of the net proceeds from this offering.
 As a result, investors will be relying upon management's judgment with only limited information about our specific intentions for the use of the net proceeds from this offering.
 We may use the net proceeds from this offering for purposes that do not yield a significant return or any return at all for our stockholders.
 In addition, pending their use, we may invest the net proceeds from this offering in a manner that does not produce income or that loses value.

-We incur significantly increased costs as a result of operating as a public company, and our management devotes substantial time to new compliance initiatives.
-We may fail to comply with the rules that apply to public companies, including Section 404 of the Sarbanes-Oxley Act of 2002, which could result in sanctions or other penalties that would harm our business.
+We incur significantly increased costs as a result of operating as a public company, and our management is required to devote substantial time to new compliance initiatives.